dengsgo/go-decorator/README.md

 ## Feature

 - Add the comment `//go:decor F` to use the decorator (`F` is the decorator function) to quickly complete the logic such as "boilerplate code injection, non-intrusive function behavior change, control logic flow";
-- You can freely define functions as decorators and apply them to any top-level function or method.
+- You can freely define functions as decorators and apply them to any top-level function or method;
-- Supports the use of multiple (line) '//go: decor' decorator decorate the functions;
+- Support the use of multiple (line) '//go: decor' decorator decorate the functions;
-- Support annotation `type T types` type declaration, decorator will automatically proxy all methods under `T` type (coming soon);
+- Support comment `type T types` type declaration, decorator will automatically decorate proxy all methods with `T` or `*T` as the receiver;
 - The decorator supports optional parameters, which brings more possibilities to development.
 - Support compile-time lint verification to ensure the robustness of Go compiled code.
 - Provide helpful error hints to detect problems at compile time and give the cause and line number of the error (e.g. undefined decorator or unreferenced package, etc.).